jpgoldberg/toy-crypto-math/docs/source/modules/utils.rst

 Encodings for the RSA 129 challenge
 ===================================

-Martin :cite:authors:`Gardner77:RSA` first reported the Rivest, Shamir, and Adleman (RSA) in :cite:year:`Gardner77:RSA`.
+Martin :cite:authors:`Gardner77:RSA` first reported the Rivest, Shamir, and Adleman (RSA) algorithm in :cite:year:`Gardner77:RSA`.
 The examples and challenge described in it used an encoding scheme between text and (large) integers.
 This class provides an encoder and decoder for that scheme.